uwrobotics/uwrt_mars_rover/README.md

 In the event that you cannot use the binaries (ex. we rely on a feature that has not been released), the package source code should be cloned outside of our metapackage, so that our CI doesn't run linting/formatting checks on it.
-To do this, declare the source dependency in `uwrt.rosinstall`.
+To do this, declare the source dependency in `upstream_dependencies.rosinstall`.
 If using unreleased features(ie. cloning 3rd party master branch), please pin the rosinstall entry to a commit hash, rather than the branch. `rosinstall` will take care of cloning the source dependencies declared in `upstream_dependencies.rosinstall`.